geekdave/rtl_433_prometheus/README.md

 A Prometheus exporter for radio messages received from [rtl_433](https://github.com/merbanan/rtl_433).

+Extended from a fork of the archived project: https://github.com/mhansen/rtl_433_prometheus

-Hosted on Docker Hub: https://hub.docker.com/r/markhnsn/rtl_433_prometheus
+Hosted on Docker Hub: https://hub.docker.com/r/geekdave/rtl_433_prometheus

 You can configure locations using the name+channel like this: